 I will have the Senator remember that teachers went on strike when we were in government together.

-The SNAs threatened to go on strike as well.
+The SNAs threatened to go on strike also.
 There were also issues of potential strikes with ambulance service staff.
 We can have an argument if the Senator so wishes.

 The troika was running the country then.